tapyu/c-and-cpp-lessons/README.md

 ---

+#### **What is memory allocation?**

+Memory allocation involves reserving a specific number of bytes in the computer's memory (RAM - Random Access Memory) for a specific purpose.
+This reserved space can be used to store data structures, variables, arrays, objects, and other program-related information..
+It is a fundamental concept in computer programming and is crucial for managing data and resources efficiently.

+#### **Static vs. dynamic memory allocation**

+Memory can be allocated either at compile-time (static memory allocation) or at runtime (dynamic memory allocation).
+Dynamic memory allocation, often used in languages like C and C++, allows memory to be allocated and deallocated during program execution, providing flexibility in managing memory resources.
+When memory is allocated dynamically, a pointer is used to keep track of the allocated memory's location.

+#### **What are deallocation and memory leak?**

+Proper memory management also involves deallocating memory when it is no longer needed.
+Failure to deallocate memory can result in memory leaks, where memory is reserved but never released, leading to decreased system performance and potential program crashes.

+#### **What are memory safety and garbage collector**

+Ensuring that allocated memory is used correctly and avoiding issues like buffer overflows (writing beyond allocated memory) is essential for memory safety.
+Languages like C and C++ provide powerful memory management but also require careful coding practices to prevent memory-related errors.
+In some programming languages (e.g., Java, C#), automatic memory management techniques like garbage collection are used to automatically reclaim memory that is no longer in use.
+This simplifies memory management for programmers but introduces its own set of considerations.

+---

 ## **Worth mentioning aspects of pointers**

 1. #### When passed as an argument of a function, string literals like `"Mike"` are treated as `char` pointers to the first character of that string.